 Today you'll head out of Lo Manthang on a wide canyon trail, past dry gullies and an ancient, ruined fortress.
 Your destination: the cave village of Chosar and its deep-red Gharphu Gompa built into the rock face.
 This particular gompa is devoted to young initiates learning the foundations of monkhood, so get ready to meet some adorable, tiny students!
 Past the gompa is the ancient Jhong Cave, a 2,500-year-old dwelling site that you can navigate by climbing down ladders and through small tunnels.

-The trail today is full of gurgling streams, green meadows, and a view of the small peaks that mark the border with Tibet.
-As you return to Lo, take in views of the Himalaya, particularly Annapurna, Tilicho and Nilgiri.
+Today's trail is full of gurgling streams, green meadows, and a view of the small peaks that mark the border with Tibet.
+As you return to Lo, take in views of the Himalaya, particularly Annapurna, Tilicho, and Nilgiri.

 Walking time: Approx 4-5 hours